 A random variable is a variable that can take on random values.
 The key difference between a variable and a random variable is that the value of the random variable cannot be predicted with certainty.
 Random variables can be both scaler and vector-valued.
 A vector-valued random variable can take on different sets of values at a different point in time.
 Some examples of random variables include:

-- The number of people coming to the shop between 11 AM and 12:00 PM
+- X: The number of people coming to the shop between 11 AM and 12:00 PM: X can take value from 1 to N with varying probabilities.

-- Number of cars passing a building between 9 and 10 AM
+- X: Number of cars passing a building between 9 and 10 AM

-- Number of people traveling by flight on any particular day from an airport
+- X: Number of people traveling by flight on any particular day from an airport

-- Number of sales on any particular day
+- X: Number of sales on any particular day

-- Number of people visiting a website on any particular day
+- X: Number of people visiting a website on any particular day

 Random variables are denoted using uppercase letters.
 For example, X can be used to denote a random variable.
 If we have two random variables, say X and Y, then we can use the notation (X, Y) to represent them.

 P(X = x) represents the probability of the random variable X taking on a particular value, x.
-For example, P(X=0) represents the probability of X is equal to 0.
+For example, When X represents no. of heads in coin flipped for 10 times, P(X=5) represents the probability that the number of heads takes the value of 5.
+In other words, X = 5.

 How are random variables related to the probability distribution?